apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Syntax-Conventions.md

  - A `'` inside a string quoted with `'` may be written as `''`.
  - A `"` inside a string quoted with `"` may be written as `""`.
  - Precede the quote character by an escape character (\\).
  - `'` inside a string quoted with `"` needs no special treatment and need not be doubled or escaped.
-In the same way, `"` inside a string quoted with `'` needs no special treatment.
+In the same way, `"` inside a string quoted with `'` needs no special treatment. (but escaping still works)

 The following examples demonstrate how quoting and escaping work:
 ```js